 - Is shown to produce tumors in critical organs, per almost 200 documented articles

-- May be present in levels 400 times higher than “acceptable” levels in those who have consumed Zantac or the generic form of Zantac, ranitidine
+- May be present in levels 400 times higher than “acceptable” in those who have consumed Zantac or the generic form of Zantac, ranitidine

 - Was used in the production of rocket fuel